wizardsardine/liana/README.md

 ### Installing the software

-TODO: download links
+The recommended installation method for regular users is to download a release.
+If you prefer to build the project from source, see [`doc/BUILD.md`](doc/BUILD.md).

-If you want to build the project from source, see [`doc/BUILD.md`](doc/BUILD.md).
+TODO: instructions for downloading a release and verifying the signatures.

 ### Setting up a wallet